 Demonstration

-The physician is responsible for scheduling the appointment and for prescribing the medication(s) and spacer for the patient.
+The physician or other clinical staff are responsible for scheduling the appointment and for prescribing the medication(s) and spacer for the patient.
 Most payers cover spacers.
-They may be covered as a pharmacy benefit, or may be considered durable medical equipment.
+They may be covered as a pharmacy benefit or may be considered durable medical equipment.

 Pulse Oximetry